bwJeong/Spell-Observer/English.md

 - Apply rune and item for more accurate summoner spell check!
   - Rune: Cosmic insight (Auto)
   - Item: Ionian Boots of Lucidity (Manual)
-- Come up with a better strategy during the game using usage status of opponent summoner spells that shared with teammates!
+- Come up with a better strategy using usage status of opponent summoner spells that shared with teammates!

 ## Support